VDNKh Park and it’s Secrets

-On the territory of the exhibition place was built a city of the Future.
+On the territory of the exhibition, the place was built a city of the Future.
 A mini copy of the USSR with Pavilions dedicated to each Republic.
-Showcasing achievements of each republic, national costumes, best plants and crops from various agricultural industries, best animals from all over the USSR.
-The full-size city with houses, schools, entertainment and relaxation centers.
+Showcasing achievements of each republic, national costumes, best plants, and crops from various agricultural industries, best animals from all over the USSR.
+The full-size city with houses, schools, entertainment, and relaxation centers.
 This place allowed people practically in one day to see the whole country.

 It was considered to be a luxury to visit VDNKh Exhibition and a great privilege to participate in it.
 The best workers & farmers from all over the USSR had a chance to show off their mastery and share their trade secrets.
 It was one of the grandest educational venues in the USSR.
 The medals of achievements that were earned at the Exhibition were considered to be the highest honor.

 The purpose of this place was to inspire Soviet people to believe that the work that they are doing for their homeland is meaningful, that if it’s possible to build something like this on one little piece of land, that soon all parts of Russia will become like the City of the Future.
 It was a Fairytale land, a Garden city, a city of Exhibitions that had many famous Soviet architects working on different structures and pavilions.
 A lot of resources were put into this Fairytale land, it helped to inspire the masses, but it was impossible to make it a reality.